Permits for family members of those who are long-term residents of the EU

 How your family should apply

 If your family are citizens of a country whose citizens require a visa in order to travel to Sweden, they will need to apply for visas before they travel to Sweden at a Swedish embassy or consulate-general in their country of origin or other country, outside of Sweden, in which they live.
+The regulations in the EU Visa Code determine whether or not you are granted a visa.
+Your application may be rejected if the decision-making authority judges that you are unlikely to leave the Schengen area after your visit and that the purpose of your visit is not as specified in your application.

 Your family should enclose